CFP® Exam

 Tips and tools to help you prepare to write the CFP exam.

-Maximize your study efforts for the CFP examination with an exclusive webinar facilitated by FP Canada Standards Council’s Examinations department.
-The Exam Preparation Webinar for the May 26-27, 2021 CFP exam will take place on March 17, 2021.
+Maximize your study efforts for the CFP exam with an exclusive webinar facilitated by FP Canada Standards Council’s Examinations department.
 To help exam candidates gain insight into the exam and exam processes, the webinar will answer frequently asked questions such as:

-If you are registered for the CFP examination, you have access to more than 50 sample exam questions on your FP Canada Portal including sample case studies, retired exam questions – both multiple-choice and constructed-response, keys to competency and much more.
+If you are registered for the CFP examination, you have access to more than 20 sample exam questions on your FP Canada Portal including a sample case study, retired exam questions – both multiple-choice and constructed-response, keys to competency and much more.

 We strongly encourage you to use the FP Canada Standards Council Competency Profile, and materials from your FP Canada-Approved Core Curriculum and Advanced Curriculum programs, CFP Professional Education Program and Introduction to Professional Ethics course to prepare for the CFP examination.
 It’s important to understand that the elements of financial planning competency focus not only on knowledge required, but on how CFP professionals must behave in practice.
 The questions on the CFP examination will refer to one or more elements of competency.
 You’ll be expected to understand the competencies and how they should be applied in practice.